Datascifer/Datascifer/README.md

 ### Get in Touch

 I'm always open to collaboration, feedback, and connecting with like-minded individuals.
-Whether you have a project idea, want to discuss a data-related topic, or simply want to say hello, feel free to reach out to me via email [TBD] or connect with me on LinkedIn [TBD].
+Whether you have a project idea, want to discuss a data-related topic, or simply want to say hello, feel free to reach out to me via email [dsmloptechnician at google url].

 Thank you for stopping by, and I hope you find my GitHub repository informative and inspiring.
 Let's learn and grow together in the fascinating world of data science!

 Happy exploring!

-IYKYK
+IYKYK...
+Yes, I do maintain several private repositories; however, they involve proprietary technologies and are subject to non-disclosure agreements, so I’m unable to share them publicly.

 <!---
 Datascifer/Datascifer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.